atuinsh/desktop/dev/docs/EXECUTION_SYSTEM.md

 1. Creates a `DocumentHandle` and spawns a `DocumentActor` for the runbook
 2. Stores the document in `state.documents`
 3. Parses and flattens the document into a list of `Block`s
+4. Loads active contexts from disk (if they exist) for each block
-4. Builds initial passive contexts for all blocks
+5. Builds initial passive contexts for all blocks

 ### 2. Document Updates